MalcolmMielle/bark_monitor/README.md

 To setup the program:

-1. Create a Telegram bot and obtain the api key.
+1. Create a [Telegram bot](https://www.rowy.io/blog/create-telegram-bot) and obtain the api key.
 2. Add the api key to a file in the root folder named `api_key`.
-3. Start the program by running `scripts/record.py`.
+3. Start the program by running `python3 scripts/record.py`.

 See in the file `bark_monitor/very_bark_bot.py` to see the commands available to the bot.

+## Contributions

+Contributions are always welcome to help show my neighbor is wrong!

+Code submitted should be formatted with [black](https://pypi.org/project/black/) and pass `flake8 .` with no errors.
+All methods should be type hinted and return types should always be present even when it's `None`.

+If possible, submit unit tests and a picture of your dog with your PR (I also accept cat pictures as payments).